ekunazanu/ekunazanu.foo/content/log/10-calculating-collisions.md

 Designing the function for collisions made it obvious why it has to be that way: Collisions are symmetric and the bounding box is a rectangle.
 So if the rhombic tiles are coming close to each other, it means the ray elsewhere is experiencing two close collisions — somewhere near a corner.
 As the tiling patterns overlap, that collision difference reaches zero which means the ray has to hit a corner.
 It also means that other initial conditions result in an infinite loop.
 That DVD square will never reach a corner.
 Sad.

 As for other things, The Plan™ got derailed.
 Of course, it did.
 But to be fair, I did have my midterms all week.
-And while I did procrastinate a lot, I did learn other things — mostly about rotatary positional embeddings.
-This [post](https://blog.eleuther.ai/rotary-embeddings/) explains it pretty well.
+And while I did procrastinate a lot, I did learn other things — mostly about rotary positional embeddings.
+This [post here](https://blog.eleuther.ai/rotary-embeddings/) explains it pretty well.
 Anyhow, I'll try to start The Plan™ this week.
 For real. <small>(If the lab exams don't ruin my schedule.)</small>

 ![doodle of a person asking others to trust them](/media/log/trust-me-bro.avif)